Where is Kia Made?

 Become a Part of Kia History at LaFontaine Kia

 From the company’s humble beginnings making the first Korean-produced bicycle in the ‘40s, to becoming one of the largest modern automakers, Kia’s history is reminiscent of the brand name’s meaning: to “arise or come up out of Asia.”
 There’s a reason why Kia has done so well – so get started by financing one of our new Kia vehicles at LaFontaine Kia.
+You can also see how Kia brands compare to other manufacturers like Hyundai.
 Check out our great special offers, and come to our dealership located near Detroit and Taylor!

 Learn What We Love About Kia Models: